 The University of Waterloo has included a slideshow on its website.
 Here, high-quality images have been used along with colour contrast and different variations of their school’s branded colours to grab the attention and engage with potential students and different audiences.

 The University of Chicago uses its slideshow as a highlight reel.
 Their header keeps visitors up-to-date on current university events and spotlights distinguishing student and faculty accomplishments.

 4. OXFORD UNIVERSITY

 Oxford University uses its slideshow to keep students, future students and alumni alike engaged throughout their entire visit.
 With virtual open house events and weekly, live, at-home tutorials with an array of subjects offered to visitors as soon as they click on the page.

 5. THE UNIVERSITY OF VIRGINIA

-The University of Virginia uses Drupal to power their website.
-Their site navigation is a great example of how straight forward the menu can be.
-This enables users to have a productive visit on your site while keeping the institution’s branding consistent throughout.
+The University of Virginia uses Drupal to power its website.
+Their site navigation is a great example of how straightforward the menu can be.
+This enables users to have a productive visit while on your site while keeping the institution’s branding consistent throughout.

 6. DAVIDSON COLLEGE

 Davidson College has a comprehensive navigation menu that visitors can click on to expand over a video featured in their header.
 Expanding navigation is a unique way to organize website content.
 A design like this gives you the chance to play up the visuals and storytelling components on your school’s website.